microsoft/nn-Meter/docs/builder/prepare_backend.md

 ) # change the text to required platform type and workspace path
 ```

-Note: after running ``builder_config.init``, the config are loaded already.
-If users want to update config, after the updated config file is saved and closed, the config will take effect after reload config space by running ``builder_config.init`` again.
+Note: after executing ``builder_config.init``, the config are loaded permanently.
+If users want to update a config, it's required to repeat this initialization process again.

 ## Connect to Backend

-Users could test if the connection is healthy by running
+We recommend users run the following command to test the connection with your backend:

 ``` Bash
 nn-meter connect --backend <backend-name> --workspace <path/to/workspace>
 ```

-If the connection is successful, there will be a message saying:
+If the connection is successfully built, a message will be shown as:

 ``` text
 (nn-Meter) hello backend !
 ```

-To apply the backend for model running, nn-Meter provides an interface `connect_backend` to initialize the backend connection.
-When using `connect_backend`, name of the required backend needs to be declared.
+To apply the backend for model inference and profiling, nn-Meter provides an interface `connect_backend` to initialize the backend connection.
+When using `connect_backend`, you need define a name for the backend.

 ```python
 # initialize workspace in code